Low-Energy Supernova Constraints on Lepton Flavor Violating Axions: ALP production and absorption

 For the ALP production rate in the $e^- + \mu^+ \rightarrow a$ process, one changes $f_\mu^- f_e^+$ to $f_e^- f_\mu^+$ in Eq.~\eqref{eq:ALP-production-rate:mu-e+}:

 Note that for both $\mu^- + e^+ \rightarrow a$ and $e^- + \mu^+ \rightarrow a$ processes, $P_1$ and $P_2$ denote the four-momenta of the initial state particle and anti-particle, respectively.

-In our analysis, we use the SFHo-18.8 model profiles \cite{Bollig:2020xdr,garching-profile} at 1 second postbounce, including temperature $T$, electron chemical potential $\mu_e$, muon chemical potential $\mu_\mu$, and the gravitational lapse factor, which are shown in Fig.~\ref{fig:profiles}.
+To study LESN constraints, we follow Ref.~\cite{Caputo:2022mah} to adopt the Garching muonic model SFHo-18.8 \cite{Bollig:2020xdr,garching-profile}, the coldest model presented in Ref.~\cite{Bollig:2020xdr}.
+The SFHo-18.8 model has a peak temperature of 30-40 MeV and a final neutron star mass of 1.351 $M_\odot$ (baryonic) and 1.241 $M_\odot$ (gravitational) \cite{Caputo:2022mah}, which are compatible with predictions by theoretical models for LESNe \cite{Kitaura:2005bt,Janka:2007di,Hudepohl:2009tyy, Fischer:2009af,Melson:2015tia,Radice:2017ykv, Burrows:2019rtd,Glas:2018oyz,Muller:2018utr,Stockinger:2020hse,Zha:2021bev}.
+Because the neutron star mass of the SFHo-18.8 model is close to the minimal neutron star mass expected in CCSNe \cite{Caputo:2022mah}, constraints derived with this model can be regarded as conservative estimates of LESN bounds.
+Fig.~\ref{fig:profiles} shows various profiles from the SFHo-18.8 model at 1 second postbounce, including temperature $T$, electron chemical potential $\mu_e$, muon chemical potential $\mu_\mu$, and the gravitational lapse factor.
 To accurately compute the ALP production rate via electron-muon coalescence and the ALP absorption rate via its inverse process, we use the in-medium electron mass, which receives significant corrections due to plasma effects in the SN core \cite{Braaten:1991hg,Lucente:2021hbp}:

 where $\alpha=1/137$ is the fine-structure constant.
+We note that Eq.~\eqref{eq:e-mass} is an approximate expression, valid in the ultra-relativistic limit, which is appropriate for the SN analysis in this study.
 We obtain the radial distribution of the in-medium electron mass $m_e$, by using the SN profiles of temperature $T$ and electron chemical potential $\mu_e$.
 The in-medium electron mass is found to decrease significantly from $\sim 12.9$ MeV at the core center ($r=0$) to $\sim 1.3$ MeV at $r = 20$ km, as shown in Fig.~\ref{fig:profiles}.

 We next compute the ALP absorption rate.
-For heavy ALPs with masses $m_a > m_\mu + m_e$, the dominant reabsorption processes are the ALP decay processes, $a \to e^\pm + \mu^\mp$, as shown in Fig.~(\ref{fig:feynman-ALP-decay}), which are the inverse of the processes shown in Fig.~(\ref{fig:feynman}).
-The absorption rate $\Gamma_a$ can be computed by using the production rate via \cite{Li:2025beu}
+For heavy ALPs with masses $m_a > m_\mu + m_e$, the dominant reabsorption processes are the ALP decay processes, $a \to e^\pm + \mu^\mp$, as shown in Fig.~\ref{fig:feynman-ALP-decay}, which are the inverse of the processes shown in Fig.~\ref{fig:feynman}.
+The absorption rate for the process of $a\to f$ is related to the production rate via \cite{Li:2025beu}